-Although it might seem as if clothepegs on the Hierarchy chart create a concrete visual to help remind children that they always have choices with regard to their level of operation, putting student names on the Hierarchy would not be compatible with the DWS philosophy.
+Although it might seem as if clothepegs on the Levels of Development chart create a concrete visual to help remind children that they always have choices with regard to their level of operation, putting student names on the Levels of Development would not be compatible with the Discipline Without Stress philosophy.

 Here are some reasons why I personally wouldn’t choose to attach student names to the levels:

-- It’s not possible for any person to judge the motivational level of another.
-For example, if you watch kids
+It’s not possible for any person to judge the motivational level of another.

 Now I’m wondering: Is there anything that “automatically” accompanies behavior on Levels C and D?